 About This Brand

 Nokia, one of the world's leading handset makers, is now owned by Microsoft.
-In the U.S., it is mainly known for its Lumia line of phones that runs on the Windows Phone operating system and was among the first to offer devices that run Windows Phone 8.
-Its Lumia line of phones is known for its advanced, high-resolution camera (up to 38.2 megapixels) and intuitive Windows interface.
+In the U.S., it is mainly known for its Lumia line of phones that runs on the Windows Phone operating system.
+The Lumia line is known for its advanced, high-resolution camera (up to 38.2 megapixels) and intuitive Windows interface.

 Features & Specs - Nokia Lumia 1520 (AT&T)